kbase/index_runner/README.md

 # KBase Knowledge Engine

-This is a background service that listens to events from the KBase Workspace and automatically generates graph data and search indexes to enrich the workspace objects.
+This is a background service that listens to events from the KBase Workspace and automatically generates graph data and search indexes to enrich the workspace object data.

 ## Development